CCA-Public/digital-archives-manual/guides/administration.md

 <a name="fixity"></a>
 ## Fixity checking and repair

-Fixity checks of all AIPs are conducted on a bi-annual (twice a year) basis using the [Fixity](https://github.com/artefactual/fixity) application.
-Fixity's `scanall` function is run via the `run-fixity-scanall.sh` bash script on the Storage Service VM.
-Logs are saved on the Archivematica Storage Service server and results are emailed to Storage Service administrators.
-Regular timing of these fixity checks is still to be determined with IT; for now they are run manually.
+Fixity checks of all AIPs are conducted on a quarterly basis using the [Fixity](https://github.com/artefactual/fixity) application.
+Fixity's `scanall` function is run via the [cca-fixity](https://github.com/timothyryanwalsh/cca-fixity) scripts installed at `/var/archivematica/cca-fixity` on the Storage Service VM.
+Logs are saved on the Archivematica Storage Service server at `/var/log/cca-fixity`and results are emailed to the relevant administrators.

-When starting a fixity check manually, use nohup to ensure that the process runs to completion in the background, even if your terminal session ends:
+If you must run a fixity check manually, use nohup to ensure that the process runs to completion in the background, even if your terminal session ends:

 `nohup sudo ./run-fixity-scanall.sh &`